nfreq/whoopnet/README.md

 ---

 ### Betaflight Modifications and ExpressLRS
 - **Betaflight Modifications:** Custom changes to the flight control software to enable high-speed raw IMU telemetry, including the creation of a new IMU extended CRSF packet and dedicating the entire telemetry channel for this purpose.
-We also highjack the craftname field of OSD to push FC timestamp so we can attempt to synconrize the video and imu data.
+We also highjack the craftname field of OSD to push FC timestamp so we can attempt to syncronize the video and imu data.
 - **ExpressLRS:** Utilizes ExpressLRS's existing F1000Hz mode to provide the necessary telemetry bandwidth for real-time data transmission.

 ---